inossidabile/blog/source/_posts/2013-01-18-dangers-of-turbolinks.markdown

 #### Global scope does not get cleaned

 Turbolinks clames it reduces load time due to the fact browser doesn't have to reevaluate your assets.
 True.
 But not only assets remain.
-All the global scope saves a state.
+The whole global scope saves a state.

 Imagine we have a page with the script from previous example.
 Script is injected into the `body` tag.
 It could be i.e. some kind of external service inclusion.
 What happens in this case?
 It adds one more binding per each load.
 It evaluates one time for the first page, two times for second and so on.
 Bindings do not disappear automaticaly like before.
 You suddenly appear in a locked environment where nobody but you is responsible for page desctruction routines.